Ottoman wars in Europe: Ilinden–Preobrazhenie Uprising

-Macedonian insurrection from 1903.
+Bulgaro-Macedonian insurrection from 1903.
 See Ilinden–Preobrazhenie Uprising.

 1912–13: Balkan Wars

 Two Balkan Wars, in 1912 and 1913, entailed further action against the Ottoman Empire in Europe.
 The Balkan League first conquered Macedonia and most of Thrace from the Ottoman Empire, and then fell out over the division of the spoils.
 Albania declared its independence from the Ottoman Empire in 1912, after several rebellions and uprisings.
 This reduced Turkey's possessions in Europe (Rumelia) to their present borders in Eastern Thrace.

 World War I

 World War I (1914–1918) became the ultimate cause of the collapse of the Ottoman Empire, which formally ended in 1922.
 However, during wartime operations the Empire prevented the British Royal Navy from reaching Constantinople, stopping an Entente invasion in the Battle of Gallipoli (1915–1916).
 Nevertheless, under the provisions of the Treaty of Lausanne (1923) the Empire ultimately fell.